OSC/ood-documentation/source/installation/add-cluster-config.rst

 Add Cluster Configuration Files
 ===============================

 Cluster configuration files describe each cluster a user may submit jobs to and login hosts the user can ssh to.
-Without cluster config files, the only apps that work are the :ref:`dashboard` and :ref:`files` apps, and :ref:`shell` if you only want to support ssh to localhost on the web host.
+These files detail how the system can interact with your scheduler.
+Without them, many of the features in Open OnDemand won't work - including interactive apps.

 Apps that require proper cluster configuration include: